Yolŋu: People

-Yolngu comprise several distinct groups, differentiated by the languages and dialects they speak, but generally sharing overall similarities in the ritual life and hunter-gathering economic and cultural lifestyles in the territory of eastern Arnhem land.
-Early ethnographers studying the Yolngu applied the nineteenth-century concepts of tribe, horde and phratry to classify and sort into separate identities the units forming the Yolngu ethnocultural mosaic.
+Yolŋu comprise several distinct groups, differentiated by the languages and dialects they speak, but generally sharing overall similarities in the ritual life and hunter-gathering economic and cultural lifestyles in the territory of eastern Arnhem land.
+Early ethnographers studying the Yolŋu applied the nineteenth-century concepts of tribe, horde and phratry to classify and sort into separate identities the units forming the Yolŋu ethnocultural mosaic.
 After the work of Ian Keen in particular, such taxonomic terminology is increasingly seen as unsuitable and inadequate because of its eurocentric assumptions.
-Specialists are undecided, for example, whether the languages spoken by the Yolngu amount to five or eight, and one survey arrived at eleven distinct "dialect" groups.
+Specialists are undecided, for example, whether the languages spoken by the Yolŋu amount to five or eight, and one survey arrived at eleven distinct "dialect" groups.

 Language

-Yolŋu speak a dozen languages classified under the general heading of Yolngu Matha.
+Yolŋu speak a dozen languages classified under the general heading of Yolŋu Matha.

 Kinship system

 Yolŋu groups are connected by a complex kinship system (gurruṯu).
 This system governs fundamental aspects of Yolŋu life, including responsibilities for ceremony and marriage rules.
 People are introduced to children in terms of their relation to the child ("grandmother", "uncle", etc.), introducing the child to kinship from the beginning.

 Yolŋu societies are generally (Note: There are complications in the schematic models often adopted in ethnography to analyse kinship.
 The reader may consult two papers by Ian Keen for details (Keen 1995; Keen 2000).) described in terms of a division of two exogamous patrimoieties: Dhuwa and Yirritja.
 Each of these is represented by people of a number of different groups, each of which have their own lands, languages, totems and philosophies.